cazala/coin-hive/README.md

-  --pool-host       A custom stratum pool host, it must be used in combination with --pool-port --pool-port       A custom stratum pool port, it must be used in combination with --pool-host --pool-pass       A custom stratum pool password, if not provided the default one is 'x'
+  --pool-host       A custom stratum pool host, it must be used in combination with --pool-port --pool-port       A custom stratum pool port, it must be used in combination with --pool-host --pool-pass       A custom stratum pool password, if not provided the default one is 'x' --dev-fee         A donation to the developer, the default is 0.001 (0.1%)
 ```

 ## API